Nick-Chapman/space-invaders/README.md

 Build/run emulation with SDL visualization:

 - `stack run`
-- Works fairly well; apart from not being quite complete & having some bugs!
 - `[insert]` coin; then start playing with `F1`
 - `z` left; `x` right; `[enter]` shoots
 - Game can be paused: `[delete]`